muhammedtanidir/Staff-Registration-Program/README.md

 # Staff-Registration-Program
-You can register your staff to SAP database tables via this programme.
 You can register your staff to SAP database tables with this program.
 In this program gives you just a short example for registration staff to database table.
 The Program description are below: